← Back to blog

 Political Contributions by Province

-Each province's share reflects its own political dynamics.
-Quebec has a vibrant provincial party system (Parti Québécois, Québec solidaire, CAQ) that competes for donor attention alongside federal parties, and the Bloc Québécois concentrates its base entirely within the province.
-Alberta's 13% share reflects strong Conservative fundraising infrastructure in the province.
-The Prairie provinces and Atlantic Canada, while smaller in raw numbers, consistently produce donors across multiple parties.
+Quebec's modest federal share reflects a vibrant provincial party system (Parti Québécois, Québec solidaire, CAQ) that competes for donor attention, and the Bloc Québécois concentrating its base entirely within the province.

 The full breakdown